Kansas Joe McCoy

-Wilbur "Kansas Joe" McCoy (May 11, 1905 – January 28, 1950) was an American Delta blues singer, musician and songwriter.
+Wilbur Joe "Kansas Joe" McCoy (May 11, 1905 – January 28, 1950) was an American Delta blues singer, musician and songwriter.

 Career

 McCoy performed under various stage names but is best known as Kansas Joe McCoy.
 Born in Raymond, Mississippi, he was the older brother of the blues accompanist Papa Charlie McCoy.
 As a young man, McCoy was drawn to the music scene in Memphis, Tennessee, where he played guitar and sang during the 1920s.
 He teamed up his with future wife, Lizzie Douglas, a guitarist better known as Memphis Minnie, and their 1930 recording of the song "Bumble Bee" for Columbia Records was a hit.
 In 1930, the couple moved to Chicago, where they were an important part of the burgeoning blues scene there.
 After they were divorced, McCoy teamed up with his brother to form the Harlem Hamfats, a band that performed and recorded during the second half of the 1930s.

 In 1936, the Harlem Hamfats released their recording of the song "The Weed Smoker's Dream".
 McCoy later refined the tune, changed the lyrics and retitled the song "Why Don't You Do Right?" for Lil Green, who recorded it in 1941.
 It was covered a year later by both Benny Goodman and Peggy Lee, becoming Lee's first hit single.
 "Why Don't You Do Right?" remains a jazz standard and is McCoy's most enduring composition.

 At the outbreak of World War II Charlie McCoy entered the military, but a heart condition kept Joe McCoy from service.
 He formed a band, Big Joe and his Rhythm, which performed during most of the 1940s.
 The band featured Robert Nighthawk on harmonica and Charlie McCoy on mandolin.